Put-in-Bay Election Get To Know Your Candidates

-On Tuesday, November 7th, island voters will go to the polls in this years Put-in-Bay Election of various island officials.
+On Tuesday, November 7th, island voters will go to the polls in this year’s Put-in-Bay Election of various island officials.
 Most races are uncontested and have an equal number of candidates for the number of seats up for election.
-There is one exception, the Put-in-Bay Election of two Put-in-Bay Township Trustee seats which has four candidates.
+One exception is the Put-in-Bay Election of two Put-in-Bay Township Trustee seats with four candidates.
 The Put-in-Bay Gazette submitted a list of questions for each Put-in-Bay Township trustee candidate to answer.
 Here are their answers in a randomly selected order:

 Put-in-Bay Election Candidate MATT MILLER

 1) What is your history of public service and community involvement on the islands? – I served seven years on Put-in-Bay Village Council and 20 years as Put-in-Bay Township Trustee, of which I am still currently on the board.

 2) What do you feel were your most important accomplishments while serving? – During my tenure with both the village and township, I worked on procuring a new Put-in-Bay water tower and sewer plant, and bike path, updated EMS and Fire Services, spearheaded a township-wide recycling program, established many contacts with state and county agencies, which resulted in benefits to the island, created road and shore preservation to include seawalls, safety improvements, (i.e. guardrails, signage, etc.) and extended water and sewer lines into the township